-Throw distance is the distance measured from your projector's front feet to the screen.
+Throw distance is the distance measured from the front feet of the projector to the screen.
 This calculation determines if there is enough room to install your projector with a desired screen size and if the image will be of the right size for your screen.